stopyellingatme/formvana/README.md

 ## Form.svelte

-This is what generates the form dynamically based on the @fields on the TS model.
-I would like to remove the tailwind parts for broader use, but it's nice for testing right now.
+This generates the form dynamically based on the @fields on the TS model.
+I would like to remove the tailwind parts for broader use, but it's good for testing right now.

 ---